antnzr/redux-react-saga-course/README.md

 All the credits to Vladilen Minin.
-Little course about react, redux and saga.
+A little course about react, redux and saga.